 With their recent IPO, Nikola Motors has been making controversial headlines almost daily.
-A company with no product, no proven technology, and no real path towards a mass scale is currently valued around the same as legacy automakers such as Ford.
+A company with no product, no proven technology, and no real path towards a mass scale is currently valued around the same as legacy automakers.
 The question of whether or not this company is to be taken seriously has come up significantly throughout the last couple of weeks.
 Just last month, nearly no one had heard of Nikola Motors.

 Hydrogen Fuel Cell